 Selecting Your Olive Tree

-Now that you know what to do for your home-grown Olive Tree, it's time to pick your favorite!
+Now that you're well equipped with olive planting and care tips, it's time to pick your favorite!
 Luckily, you can't go wrong, from the customer-favorite Arbequina to the Greek Koroneiki.
 Check out all we've got to offer, and get growing!